 Secondary Research on Bankruptcy (Lost of Wealth) #2

 Ironically, on the website the following statement is displayed "You can only apply for bankruptcy online.
 It costs £680."
-Which is quite amusing because how would a person who have no assets of finial backing of any sort be able to fill up for something worth 680 pounds without the expanses of the lawyer.
-This law is incredibly harsh is basically closing an opportunity for someone to get any funds from their bankruptcy claims.
+Which is quite amusing because how would a person who has no assets of financial backing of any sort be able to fill up for something worth 680 pounds without the expanses of the lawyer.
+This law is harsh and is basically closing an opportunity for someone to get any funds from their bankruptcy claims.
 And if any law of the bankruptcy is broken one will be forced to face prosecution, which is a profiting business by itself.
-In that regard, I see myself referencing these realistic elements of restriction into my writing and typography experiments/conceptualizing process for this unit.
+In that regard, I see myself referencing these realistic elements of restriction into my writing and typography experiments/conceptualizing with metal for this unit.

 However, whats the solution to this harmful and inhuman form of lifestyle is a completely new social system going to be the solution, is collectivism and socialism better than individualism and capitalism ?
-I aim to highlight the two previously mentioned elements as inspiration for my content for this project and as a form of greater depth for my research.
+I aim to highlight the two previously mentioned systems of governing and see, which one is more trouble to the human.

 Superflex, The Financial Crisis, 2009